Resumptive pronoun

-A resumptive pronoun is a personal pronoun appearing in a relative clause, which restates the antecedent after a pause or interruption (such as an embedded clause, series of adjectives, or a wh-island), as in This is the girl_{i} that whenever it rains she_{i} cries.
+A resumptive pronoun is a personal pronoun appearing in a relative clause, which restates the antecedent after a pause or interruption (such as an embedded clause, series of adjectives, or a wh-island), as in This is the girl that whenever it rains, she cries.

 Resumptive pronouns have been described as "ways of salvaging a sentence that a speaker has started without realizing that it is impossible or at least difficult to finish it grammatically".
 An English speaker might use a resumptive pronoun in order to prevent violations of syntactic constraints.

 In many languages, resumptive pronouns are necessary for a sentence to be grammatical, and they help in interpretation and performance of particular syntactic conditions.

 Defining the resumptive pronoun

 Resumptive pronouns are pronouns that become more common the deeper the relative clause is embedded within the sentence because of greater processing constraints.
 When a relative clause is deeply embedded, the sentence is longer and it is more difficult to understand what is being modified by the relative clause.
 This added level, or additional distance, makes processing the sentence more difficult.
 These pronouns may not be actually grammatical in some languages like English, but are inserted into some sentences for clarity when there is a great deal of embedding or distance.